rspamd/rspamd/ideas.md

 ## Introduction

 This page is intended for those who are interested in contribution to rspamd.
-In particular, this page might be useful for those who are going to participate in Google Summer of Code programm.
+In particular, this page might be useful for those who are going to participate in [Google Summer of Code program](http://www.google-melange.com/gsoc/org2/google/gsoc2015/rspamd).
 However, this is not limited by this purpose, since we appreciate any valuable contributions to rspamd project.

 ## Information for GSoC participants